alidemir1995ad-alt/alidemir1995ad-alt.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at Ruhr University Bochum.
+I am a PhD Candidate in Economics at Ruhr University Bochum, working under the supervision of Prof. Dr. Thomas K. Bauer.
+I expect to complete my PhD in September 2026 and am currently on the market for postdoctoral and research-oriented academic positions.

-My research interests are family economics, internal migration, marriage markets, divorce, and fertility.
-My current work studies how female-biased East-to-West migration after German reunification affected marital outcomes in receiving West German districts.
+My research is in applied microeconomics, especially migration economics, family economics, and labor economics.
+I am interested in how migration, housing, and demographic imbalances affect household behavior, marriage markets, divorce, and fertility.

 ## Research

-My job market paper examines the causal effect of female-biased internal migration on divorce outcomes in West Germany, with a focus on marriage-market mechanisms.
+My job market paper, *German Internal Migration: A Marriage Market Perspective*, examines how female-biased East-to-West internal migration after German reunification altered local marriage-market conditions and affected divorce outcomes in receiving West German districts.

+My other works examine the causal effect of housing on fertility and the transition to adulthood from a housing and migration perspective.

 You can download my [CV](url:/files/Vitae.pdf).